Panhard EBR: EBR model 1951

+An EBR fresh from the factory in Paris in 1951, being fitted with its radio antennas.

 The model 1951 is the first mass-produced model of the EBR, with a total of 836 produced between 1951 and 1954.
 The model 1951 featured a round-shaped FL 11 oscillating turret armed with a manually loaded 75 mm SA 49 tank gun.
 The SA 49 gun shared the ammunition and the ballistics of the US 75 mm M3 and M6 guns already used by the M4 Sherman and the M24 Chaffee in service with the French Army.

 EBR revalorisé

 650 EBR model 1951 were upgraded (revalorisé) between 1964 and 1968, the 75 mm SA 49 tank gun was rebored to a larger 90 mm caliber and fitted with a single baffle muzzle brake to become the CN 90 F2 (factory designation D 924) low-pressure rifled gun.

 EBR model 1954

 The improved 1954 model was developed with the aim of improving the firepower of the reconnaissance units using EBR.
 279 EBR model 1954 were produced between 1954 and 1956, they were fitted with the AMX-13's FL 10 oscillating turret, more specifically, the FL 10A2C turret.
 The 1954 model had a strengthened suspension to support the heavier weight of the FL 10 turret, which was armed with the long 75 mm SA 50 rifled gun fed by an autoloader consisting of two six-rounds ammunition drums located in the turret bustle.
 The 1954 model was able to carry a total of 36 rounds.
 The gunner had an APX L 862 monocular gun sight with a ×7.5 magnification.

 The 1954 model was phased out in 1964 but a few remained in service in cavalry regiments as command post vehicles.
 Nicknamed sauterelle (grasshopper), these EBRs had their SA 50 guns deactivated and their ammunition racks removed to free up space to fit a chart table and long range radios.

 Some EBR model 1954 were bought by the Federal Republic of Germany, Indonesia and Portugal (78 units), the latter were subsequently involved in the Portuguese Colonial War.